POEM surgery for achalasia (difficulty swallowing)

 How POEM surgery can help

-POEM can help your symptoms and improve swallowing by allowing the oesophagus to empty.
+Achalasia is a lifelong condition and swallowing usually gets more difficult with time.
+POEM surgery can help your symptoms and improve swallowing by allowing the food pipe to empty.

 You are likely to stay in hospital for 1 or 2 nights.

 There are risks with any surgery.
-Specific risks for POEM include:
+Specific risks for POEM surgery include:

-- bleeding and tearing of the food pipe (oesophageal perforation) which may require further surgery to repair
+- bleeding and tearing of the food pipe (oesophageal perforation).
+You may need more surgery to repair any hole in the food pipe

-- difficulty swallowing will continue or return after the operation
+- swallowing problems that continue or return after the surgery

-- cutting the muscle results in gastric acid being brought back up (reflux).
-Reflux symptoms can usually be controlled with anti-acid tablets.
-In the long term, about 30 out of 100 people will need medicines for reflux symptoms
+- acid reflux.
+Cutting the ring of muscle may cause stomach acid to travel back up into your food pipe.
+You can usually control reflux symptoms by taking anti-acid tablets.
+In the long term, about 3 out of 10 people need medicines for reflux symptoms

 Other treatment options

 Some people prefer to follow a soft diet rather than have surgery.
-However, this may make future treatment difficult as the oesophagus will gradually stretch over time.
+However, this may make future treatment difficult because the food pipe gradually stretches with time.

 Heller’s Myotomy and fundoplication

-This procedure can make swallowing easier permanently and is carried out using keyhole surgery (laparoscopic) under general anaesthetic.
+This procedure can make swallowing easier permanently.
+You have keyhole (minimally invasive or laparoscopic) surgery under general anaesthetic.

-A botox injection can provide temporary relief of swallowing but it has to be repeated.
-It is not a long-term solution and therefore not often recommended.
+A botox injection can give you temporary relief from swallowing problems.
+However, the injection needs to be repeated and is not a long-term solution.
+For this reason, we do not often recommend this procedure.

 Giving your permission (consent)

 We want to involve you in decisions about your care and treatment.
-If you decide to have surgery, you will be asked to sign a consent form.
-This states that you agree to have the treatment and you understand what it involves.
+If you decide to have surgery, we ask you to sign a consent form.
+This says that you agree to have the treatment and understand what it involves.

 If you would like more information about our consent process, please speak to a member of staff caring for you.